Naotsun19B/GraphPrinter/README.md

 [Naotsun](https://twitter.com/Naotsun_UE)

 ## History

+- (2021/04/15) v1.4
+  Added the function to embed node information in an image file and restore the node from the image file

 - (2021/03/08) v1.3
   Corrected the problem that the image output for the first time after starting the engine becomes whitish